readyplayerme/rpm-unreal-avatar-creator/README.md

 ![Screenshot_20230221_044146](https://user-images.githubusercontent.com/3124894/229149244-df433bd5-b8f3-40ba-b87f-ce071ecdc773.png)

-Ready Player Me Avatar Creator is an extension to www.readyplayer.me avatar platform, which helps you create avatars.
+Ready Player Me Avatar Creator is an extension to [Ready Player Me](https://readyplayer.me/) avatar platform, which helps you create avatars.

-RpmAvatarCreator plugin is an in-engine implementation of the web avatar creator.
+The RpmAvatarCreator plugin is an in-engine implementation of the web avatar creator.

 Please visit the online documentation and join our public `discord` community.